 Director of Workforce and Organisational Development: Kim Nurse

 Kim joined West Midlands Ambulance Service in October 2006 and had led a workforce transformation programme including the standardisation of the agenda for change terms and conditions and pay arrangements for operational staff to bring parity across the region.
-She has recently completed an MBA, which added to her Masters in HR Management.
+She has completed an MBA, which added to her Masters in HR Management.

 Kim started as a Careers Advisor in London before holding a senior post within human resources of a large local authority and acting as a HR consultant for two large Regeneration Partnerships which brought Private / Public / Volunteer groups together.